Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Introduction

-The main contribution of this paper is the introduction of Backward Measurability Loss (BML) and an analysis of its theoretical properties.
-Similar to the optimization-based approach used to solve FBSDEs, the proposed BML can be interpreted as the distance between the current estimated solution and the next solution of the fixed-point iteration (Picard iteration).
-Particularly, when the BML value is zero, the current estimated solution can be understood as the fixed point of the Picard iteration, i.e., the solution of the equation under consideration.
+The main contribution of this paper is the introduction of BML for coupled nonlinear FBSDEs and an analysis of its theoretical properties.
+Similar to the optimization-based approach used to solve FBSDEs, the proposed BML can be interpreted as the distance between the current estimated solution and the next solution in fixed-point iteration (Picard iteration) procedure.
+Particularly, when the BML value is zero, the current estimated solution can be understood as the fixed point of Picard iteration, i.e., the solution of the equation under consideration.
 The difference with the Deep BSDE method lies in the fact that the proposed BML measures the satisfaction of FBSDE by both the backward process and the control process, while the Deep BSDE method only considers the loss function for the initial value of the backward process and the control process.
-By optimizing the BML value, this paper attempts to minimize the comprehensive error between the estimated backward process, control process, and true solution process over the entire time interval.
-On the other hand, optimizing the Deep BSDE method only focuses on the distance between the estimated value of the backward process and the true value at the initial time point.
-In other words, this paper focuses more on obtaining the complete solution of the FBSDE over the entire time interval, while the Deep BSDE method is more concerned with the value of the backward process of FBSDE at the initial time point.
+By optimizing the BML value, this paper attempts to minimize the comprehensive error between the estimated backward and control processes, and the true solution process over the entire time interval.
+On the other hand, the Deep BSDE method only focuses on minimizing the distance between the estimated value of the backward process and the true value at the initial time point.
+In other words, this paper focuses more on obtaining the complete solution of FBSDE over the entire time interval, while the Deep BSDE method is more concerned with the value of the backward process of FBSDE at the initial time point.
 Due to the difference in focus, the estimated accuracy of the solution obtained by optimizing the BML value may not be as good as directly applying the Deep BSDE method at the initial time point.
-However, for problems that require the entire trajectory of the complete solution, the research in this paper provides a feasible solution.
+However, the research in this paper provides a feasible approach for problems that require the entire trajectory of the solution of FBSDEs.